 Video: Food Travel Vlog about Local Food in Hong Kong

 You’re probably familiar with those ads that pop up on social media and certain other websites, ads related to things you’ve looked at or purchased online.
 This is just one example of personalisation.
 As well as in marketing tourism more effectively, personalisation can apply to every aspect of the tourist experience.
-Today’s consumers expect experiences that closely match their personal preferences, from destinations to accomodation and the kinds of activities they’ll engage in.
+Today’s consumers expect experiences that closely match their personal preferences, from destinations to accommodation and the kinds of activities they’ll engage in.
 The more closely an experience can be tailored to a client’s desires and expectations, the more likely they are to return and to use the same service again.

 Video: Personalised Marketing by Nicole Martin